Try Semrush

 (In fact, BuzzSumo is one of my favorite content marketing tools.)

-And they recently added a VERY cool feature that makes this tool even more useful:
+They have a VERY cool feature that makes this tool even more useful: the Evergreen Score.

 Here’s how it works: